 Fixing Posture: What Loved Ones Must Know…

-Posture Specialty: Posture defined as the position in which you hold your body upright against gravity while standing, sitting, or lying down.
-Standing correctly not only visually reflects on an individual’s health, it also ensures the joints and muscles, as well as other structures of the body, are working properly.
-Throughout a compiled group of articles, Dr. Alex Jimenez gives his insight and distinguishes the most common defects.
-He also specifies the recommended fix it actions an individual should take to improve their stance as well as enhance their overall health and wellness.
+Posture Specialty: Posture is defined as the position in which you hold your body upright against gravity while standing, sitting, or lying down.
+Standing correctly visually reflects on an individual’s health and ensures the joints and muscles, and other body structures are working properly.
+Dr. Alex Jimenez gives his insight and distinguishes the most common defects throughout a compiled group of articles.
+He also specifies the recommended fix-it actions an individual should take to improve their stance and enhance their overall health and wellness.
 Sitting or standing improperly can occur unconsciously, but recognizing the issue and correcting it can ultimately help many individuals develop a healthier lifestyle.
-Is all about fixing your posture before its too late.
+It is all about fixing your posture before it’s too late.
 With proper posture specialty awareness, body mechanics remain stable for a lifetime facilitating overall health.

 Why Posture Important

 Appearance benefits with good posture are obvious, but there are many less-obvious health benefits you should know.
 Good posture can:

 - Maintain correct alignment of bones and joints

 - Reduce stress on ligaments, minimizing the risk of injury

 - Conserve energy as muscles are used more efficiently

 - Decrease abnormal joint wear

 Research has shown that poor postures may increase feelings of depression, affect your digestive tract, and influence confidence and stress levels.